trap-representation/Chlore/index.md

 #### Why yet another new language? ####

 1. Most of the modern languages are built with memory-safety in mind, and implementations have to perform a lot of complex operations to "guarantee" that "memory-safety" they promise.
-But let's be real here; the more complex the implementation is, the more are the chances of subtle bugs to silp right through, and cause all sorts of weird stuff.
+But let's be real here - the more complex the implementation is, the more are the chances of subtle bugs to silp right through, and cause all sorts of weird stuff.

     Chlore implementations are *not* required to provide "memory-safety", and its reference implementation is probably one of the simplest compilers you'll find out there.